Enterprise & Supplier Development Programme

 A Supplier Development (SD) beneficiary refers to a beneficiary who is currently one of Sun International’s active suppliers.

-Sun International’s Enterprise and Supplier Development Policy
+Enterprise and Supplier Development Program

 Sun International is committed to the transformation of the South African economy through the adoption of the Broad-Based Black Economic Empowerment (B-BBEE) framework.
 The group believes that all South African business enterprises have an equal obligation to redress the imbalances of the past by facilitating constructive participation by Black South Africans at all levels within our economy.
 It is this belief that drives our philosophy behind sustainable procurement practices related to Enterprise & Supplier Development.